-Trench 7 (3 x 3m, max. depth 1.2m) was located in the northern sector of the southern part of the femur) found in a secondary position.
-Only settlement debris site, c.
+Trench 7 (3 x 3m, max. depth 1.2m) was located in the northern sector of the southern part of the site, c.
 3m to the north of Trench 2 (see Plate 3).
 Below the surface layer (SU1), the exploration in 16 mechanical units uncovered a homogenised grey-coloured deposit, c.
 1m in thickness, that concealed settlement remains mostly undisturbed by burials.
 Nevertheless, this sector of the site also contained graves, but they were noted only on the perimeter of the trench (Plate 10).
 In the north-eastern corner, there was a burial of an infant (tentatively determined in the field as neonatus or infans I) laid in a contracted position on the right side, with the head to the south east (B.48; Plate 10 - detail).
 The burial was accompanied by two fragments of a quern, one placed above the body, the other in front of the knees.
 In the south-eastern corner, bones of a foot with the ends of tibia and fibula in an articulated position projected from the side of the trench, apparently forming part of a burial of an adult (B.49).
-The southern section of was obtained from Trench 10 (1.5 x 1.5m, depth c.
-500mm) excavated roughly in the centre of this part of the site.
+The southern section of the trench contained the knees (both patellas with the ends of tibias, fibulas and femurs) of an adult individual (B.50) placed probably in a contracted position on its right side.
+Further evidence of burial activities at this place consists of a group of calcified human bones from a disturbed burial which were found at a depth of c.
+800mm in the north-western corner of Trench 7 (loose bones 2/2015).